-The Runnymede Theatre was located at 2223 Bloor St W (south side, west of Runnymede Rd), in the Bloor West Village neighbourhood of Toronto.
+The Runnymede Theatre was located at 2223 Bloor St W (on the south side, west of Runnymede Rd), in the Bloor West Village neighbourhood of Toronto.

 The Architecture of the Runnymede Theatre

 Opening in 1927, the Runnymede Theatre was both a vaudeville theatre and a moving picture palace.
 Designed by the prominent Toronto architectural firm of Chapman & Oxley, the historic 1,550-seat theatre was built by Famous Players.
 Dubbed “Canada’s Theatre Beautiful”, it cost $250,000 to construct and was one of the first Atmospheric-style theatres in the country.

 On the exterior of the 2½-storey building, there’s an impressive red brick facade.
 The taller centre section of the facade features a decorative front panel and is crowned with an elaborate cornice.
 Other exterior elements include a ticket booth, stone trim and fancy brickwork around the windows.

 Inside, the magnificent Runnymede Theatre whisked flicker fans to far-off lands under a starry night sky.
 The auditorium walls featured beautiful large murals of building facades, garden foliage and trees.
 The treetops met the ceiling painted to look like an azure blue sky.
 Tiny lights in the ceiling made it appear as though guests were under a starry sky while cloud effects were projected across it.
 There is also ornate plasterwork throughout the auditorium including on the proscenium arch, the twisted columns, the clamshell wall sconces and the decorative ornamentation at the top of the pilasters.